 OK, let’s move on to another critical step…

 You’ll notice in the graph above, I’m reporting on the number of conversions and the cost per conversion.
 In this case, the vast majority of conversions are phone call leads from the website.
 Conversions and cost per conversion are two of the most important metrics because they indicate how well your ads are performing.

-Google AdWords has conversion tracking that allows you to track many different key actions on your website, including phone calls, contact form submissions, quote requests, appointment requests, and even offline sales.
+Google Ads has conversion tracking that allows you to track many different key actions on your website, including phone calls, contact form submissions, quote requests, appointment requests, and even offline sales.

-But there’s a catch… AdWords will not track any conversions unless you set up the conversion tracking!
+But there’s a catch… Google Ads will not track any conversions unless you set up the conversion tracking!
 Conversion tracking is not on by default.
 You must set this up yourself or with the help of your web developer.